bbc/ugc-rds-macro/TestResults.md

 ### 2: Restore to latest snapshot:

-The following table shows the lambda configuration which will cause the macro to modify the stack template so that the database is restored to the latest snapshot.
+The following table shows the lambda configuration which will cause the macro to modify the stack template so that the database is restored to the latest manual snapshot of the instance specified in the stack *test-ugc-rds-stack*.

 Following poperies are removed: